filefi/LeetCode/source/index.rst

 ..
-NotesOfLearningPython documentation master file, created by sphinx-quickstart on Mon Mar 25 10:30:19 2019.
+LeetCode documentation master file, created by sphinx-quickstart.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Notes Of Learning Python's documentation!
+Welcome to LeetCode's documentation!
 =================================================

 .. toctree::